QwenLM/Qwen-Agent/README.md

 # Disclaimer

 This project is not intended to be an official product, rather it serves as a proof-of-concept project that highlights the capabilities of the Qwen series models.

+> Important: The code interpreter is not sandboxed, and it executes code in your own environment.
+Please do not ask Qwen to perform dangerous tasks, and do not directly use the code interpreter for production purposes.